-Poor leading edge transfer (also missing toner, and discharge marks exist on the leading edge) Leading edge secondary transfer bias is not sufficient for complete transfer for this particular media.
-2 Make sure that the media being used is within specifications.
-See "Media specifications" on page 31 in chapter 1.
-Make sure that the media type setting on the control panel is appropriate for the media being used.
-3 Change the LEADING EDGE setting under the CONFIGURE DEVICE, OPTIMIZE, LEADING EDGE DOWN/UP menu.
+Poor leading edge transfer (also missing toner, and discharge marks exist on the leading edge) Leading edge secondary transfer bias is not sufficient for complete transfer for this particular media. specifications.
+See "Media specifications" on page 37 in chapter 1.
+3 Change the LEADING EDGE setting under the CONFIGURE DEVICE, OPTIMIZE, LEADING EDGE DOWN/ UP menu.
 First, try setting LEADING EDGE DOWN to ON.
-Depending on the type of media, you might get better results setting LEADING EDGE UP to ON. univ best to try other media types first because this is a versal setting that applies to all pages printed regardless of media type.
+Depending on the type of media, you might get better results setting LEADING EDGE UP to ON.
+Note It is best to try other media types first because this is a universal setting that applies to all pages printed regardless of the media type.